-Revenue for sales of goods is recognized at the fair value of the consideration received or receivable when the risk and rewards of the underlying products have been transferred to the customer.
-Revenue related to furnace construction contracts is recorded based on the estimated percentage of completion of contracts as determined by the management.
-Revenue is recognized based on an overall engineering design plan and the management's estimate of the percentage of the project that has been completed, based on work performed in-house and by sub-suppliers.
-The determination of the progress made and the level of percentage of completion or whether the risk and rewards have been transferred to the customer requires additional judgement.
-Revenue recognition, including cut-off, is significant to our audit.
+Revenue for sales of goods is recognized at the amount of the consideration to which the Company expects to be entitled at the point in time at which it transfers control of the good to the customer.
+Revenue related to furnace construction contracts is recorded over time based on the progress made towards complete satisfaction of the contract as determined by the management.
+Revenue is recognized based on an overall engineering design plan and management's estimate of the progress made over time towards complete satisfaction of the project, based on work performed in-house and by subsuppliers.
+The determination of the progress made or whether the control of the good transferred to the customer requires additional judgement.
+Revenue recognition, including cut-off at period-end, is significant to our audit and contains a risk of fraud in respect of cut-off at period-end.

+Our response

-Our response With involvement of our local KPMG auditors, our procedures for revenue included, amongst others, assessment of the revenue recognition method per revenue category.
-The effectiveness of the controls set up by management surrounding the determination of the progress made and the level of percentage of completion or the transfer of the risk and rewards, including cut-off.
-Moreover detailed procedures were performed, including testing on a sample basis underlying evidence of revenue recognized in relation to furnace construction contracts and goods sold.
-Both furnace contracts and goods sold contracts and other documentation (amongst others sales orders, shipping documents, third party confirmations) was reviewed to determine accurate revenue recognition.
-Sales transactions taking place before and after year-end were assessed to ensure that revenue were recognized in the appropriate period.
-Furthermore, the manual journal entries posted to revenue were critically assessed to identify unusual or irregular items
+With involvement of our local KPMG auditors, our procedures for revenue included, amongst others, assessment of the revenue recognition method per revenue category based on IFRS 15, including the transitional impact per January 1, 2018, which has been adopted by the Company in 2018.
+We evaluated the controls set up by management surrounding the determination of the progress made for furnace contracts and the transfer of control of the goods sold in respect of cut-off.
+Detailed procedures were performed, including testing on a sample basis underlying evidence of revenue recognized.
+Both contracts and other documentation (amongst others sales orders, shipping documents, third party confirmations) were assessed to determine accurate revenue recognition in relation to existence of revenue.
+Sales transactions taking place before and/or after year-end were assessed to ensure that revenue was recognized in the appropriate period.